Will my course content display in the Blackboard app?

 - Short Answer

-When you include non-supported question types in a test, the app treats the test as not mobile compatible.
+When instructors include non-supported question types in a test, the app treats the test as not mobile compatible.
 The way the app handles the test depends on the Mobile Web Services B2 version.
 Prior to Mobile Web Services B2 version 94.9.11, the test launches in the in-app browser.
 For Mobile Web Services B2 version 94.9.11+, the user is blocked from taking the test.
 Tests that aren't natively supported in the app must be completed on a desktop web browser.

-Some options available during test creation work correctly only when students take the test on a web browser.
+Some options available during test creation work correctly only when students take the test on a desktop web browser.

 Not mobile compatible, can't complete test in app